Combustion Research image

 Combustion Research

-Combustion researchers today design and test new combustor shapes and configurations in an effort to optimize fuel efficiency, reduce noise and curtail pollution.
-At the heart of these endeavors is the redesign of the combustor inside of a turbofan engine.
-Heat and pressure play a critical role in the testing process.
+Today’s combustion researchers are focused on designing and testing new combustor shapes and configurations to improve fuel efficiency, reduce noise, and minimize pollution.
+Central to these efforts is the redesign of the combustor within turbofan engines.
+Heat and pressure are key factors in the testing and development process, driving innovation in cleaner and more efficient technologies.

 Most of this design and testing work is initially done with simulation software.
 When satisfactory designs are determined, combustion researchers perform live tests of their work to prove that their models are valid.
 These tests will be required for FAA approval on all of the manufacturers claims and ratings.